Next Up: Lead Draftsman

 While in high school, Tanner Lester set in motion a career in architectural drafting.

-He took three classes through Tyler, now Brightpoint, and found a way to leverage his lifelong interest in drawing and design.
+He took three classes through Brightpoint, and found a way to leverage his lifelong interest in drawing and design.

 “I wanted to find a two-year degree that launched me straight into a career,” Tanner said.
 “After I earned those architectural drafting skills, I really didn’t need to take more classes for my career path.”